I recently returned from TBEX Stockholm which was July 14-July 16.

 Don’t allow jetlag, a hang over, some local hottie (oh, you sly fox!), or laziness mess that up for you.

 Even if you’re tired, get up and go to every single thing that TBEX plans for you!
 It’s for you.
 And you’ll find the real bloggers, who care about networking and getting the most out of TBEX will likely be at every event.

 6.)
 Network with everyone, whether you’ve heard of them or not.

 “Networking” is an annoying technical term for meeting and establishing a connection with someone.
 If you walk in their with a business-only mentality and try to see what use every single person can be to you, you will fail.
 But if you walk in there with absolutely no intent, you will also fail.

 Meet with as many people as possible and don’t force your blog down everyone’s throats, but also don’t forge to establish the connection.
 You should feel the right time to slide a business card-swap into the conversation.

 Speaking of business cards, you have them, right?
-At TBEX Stockholm I ordered 500 and ended up with 250!
+At TBEX Stockholm I ordered 500 and at the end had only 250.

 The point of networking is that you never know who will be able to help you in the future—whether with advice, mentorship, business connections, or just becoming a lifelong friend!
 It will be tiring, but make a point of meeting and having a personal moment with as many people as you possibly can.